rafael-santiago/tulip/doc/MANUAL.md

     206-208-209-208--206-307-305--.chord{209-106}.chord{2:b}-.chord{209-106}.chord{2:~}.chord{2:~}-|-
     .tremolopicking{1?/106~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~}-

-Another great guitar player called ``Eric Gales`` does a nice ending using the eighth intervals from the bridge.
+Another great guitar player called ``Eric Gales`` does a nice ending using the eighth intervals from the bridge idead.
 ``Strumming`` more or less in this way:

     .strum{5?/.chord{500-302}----------------------5?/.chord{502-304}----------------------5?/.chord{58-300}-----------}